 Judicial review

-Verified 30 September 2024 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 15 April 2025 - Directorate for Legal and Administrative Information (Prime Minister)

 Judicial review is a measure that restricts freedom of a person suspected of criminal offense when she faces a prison sentence.
 The person under judicial supervision must comply with obligations fixed by the judge, in progress of instruction or awaiting criminal trial.
 We'll give you the information you need.

-Judicial review is a measure deprivation of liberty, imposed on a person suspected of having committed a crime criminal offense and which incurs a pain imprisonment.
+Judicial review is a measure that limits the freedoms of a person person suspected of having committed an offense crime or a offense punished by a pain imprisonment.

 Judicial review is ordered when the accused person is in one of the following situations: